Exact Clustering of Weighted Graphs via Semidefinite Programming: Introduction

 We will show that analogous phenomena occur in what we will call \emph{approximately} sparse graphs.
 In many practical applications, the expectation that we have a binary labeling indicating whether any pair of items in a given data set are similar or dissimilar is unrealistic.
 However, it is often possible to describe the \emph{level} of similarity between any two items using some affinity function based on distance between the items in question.
 For example, we could consider the discrepancy in pixel intensity and geographic location in image segmentation applications or Euclidean distance between two items represented as vectors in a Euclidean space (or some other vector space with corresponding norm).
 In this case, we can summarize the pairwise similarity relationships within our data using a weighted graph, called a \emph{weighted similarity graph}.
 Specifically, given a data set with affinity function \(f\), the weighted similarity graph is the weighted complete graph with nodes corresponding to the items in the data set, and edge weight \(w_{ij}\) between nodes \(i\) and \(j\) given by the value of \(f(i,j)\).
 Clearly, this contains the similarity graphs discussed earlier as a special case where \(w_{ij} = 1\) if items \(i\) and \(j\) are known to be similar and \(w_{ij} = 0\) otherwise; note that we assume that we have an undirected graph with symmetric adjacency matrix.

 We can generalize the stochastic block model in an identical fashion.
 We assume that items in the same cluster are significantly more similar than pairs of items in different clusters.
 This corresponds to edge weights within clusters being larger, on average, than edge weights between clusters.
 This motivates the following random graph model, which we will call the \emph{planted cluster model}.
-Let \(G = (V,\W)\) be the weighted complete graph whose node set represents the items in some data set containing \(k\) clusters and (potentially) some outlier nodes.
-For each pair of nodes \(u,v \) in the same cluster $C_\ell$, $\ell \in \{1,2,\dots, k\},$ we random sample edge weight \(w_{uv} \ge 0\), and \(w_{vu}\) by symmetry, from some probability distribution \(\Omega_\ell\) with mean \(\alpha_\ell \ge \alpha > 0\).
-If \(u \in C_i\), \(v \in C_j\), where $i \neq j$, i.e., $u,v$ do not belong to the same cluster, we sample \(w_{uv} = w_{vu} \ge 0\) from a second probability distribution \(\Omega_{ij}\) with mean \( \beta_{ij} \le \beta \in [0,\alpha) \).
+Let \(G = (V,\W)\) be the weighted complete graph whose node set represents the items in some data set containing \(k\) clusters and (potentially) some nodes that will not be assigned to a cluster.
+For each pair of nodes \(u,v \) in the same cluster $C_\ell$, $\ell \in \{1,2,\dots, k\},$ we randomly sample edge weight \(w_{uv} \ge 0\), and \(w_{vu}\) by symmetry, from some probability distribution \(\Omega_\ell\) with mean \(\alpha_\ell \ge \alpha > 0\).
+If \(u \in C_i\), \(v \in C_j\), where $i \neq j$, i.e., $u,v$ do not belong to the same cluster, we sample \(w_{uv} = w_{vu} \ge 0\) from a different probability distribution \(\Omega_{ij}\) with mean \( \beta_{ij} \le \beta \in [0,\alpha) \).
 Note that this model contains the generalized stochastic block model discussed earlier as a special case when \(\Omega_\ell \) and \(\Omega_{ij}\) are Bernoulli distributions with probabilities of success \(p_\ell = p\) and \(q_{ij} = q\), respectively.

 It was shown by \cite{ames2014guaranteed} that if \(G = (V, \W)\) is sampled from the planted cluster model with minimum cluster size at least \(c\sqrt{n}\) in the homogeneous case where all within-cluster edges are i.i.d.~with mean $\alpha$ and all between-cluster edges are i.i.d.~with mean $\beta$, where \(c\) is a constant depending on \(\alpha\) and \(\beta\), then we can recover the clusters from the optimal solution of the semidefinite program